 Birth Control Pills

-If you suffer from recurrent ovarian cysts, your doctor can prescribe oral contraceptives to stop ovulation and prevent the development of new cysts.
+If you have recurrent ovarian cysts, your doctor can prescribe oral contraceptives to stop ovulation and prevent the development of new cysts.
 Oral contraceptives can also reduce your risk of ovarian cancer.
 The risk of ovarian cancer is higher in postmenopausal women.

-If your cyst is small and an imaging test rules out cancer, your doctor can perform a laparoscopy to surgically remove the cyst.
+If your cyst is small and results from an imaging test rule out cancer, your doctor can perform a laparoscopy to surgically remove the cyst.
 The procedure involves your doctor making a tiny incision near your navel and then inserting a small instrument into your abdomen to remove the cyst.

-If you have a large cyst, he or she can surgically remove the cyst through a large incision in your abdomen.
-Your doctor will conduct an immediate biopsy, and if he or she determines that the cyst is cancerous, he or she may perform a hysterectomy to remove your ovaries and uterus.
+If you have a large cyst, your doctor can surgically remove the cyst through a large incision in your abdomen.
+They’ll conduct an immediate biopsy, and if they determine that the cyst is cancerous, they may perform a hysterectomy to remove your ovaries and uterus.

-Ovarian cysts cannot be prevented.
-However, routine gynecological examinations can detect ovarian cysts early.
-Benign ovarian cysts do not become cancerous.
+Ovarian cysts can’t be prevented.
+However, routine gynecologic examinations can detect ovarian cysts early.
+Benign ovarian cysts don’t become cancerous.
 However, symptoms of ovarian cancer can mimic symptoms of an ovarian cyst.
-Thus, it is important to visit your doctor and receive a correct diagnosis.
+Thus, it’s important to visit your doctor and receive a correct diagnosis.
 Alert your doctor to symptoms that may indicate a problem, such as: